senthilsns/CoreDataExample/README.md

 1. Save

       a.
-NSEntityDescription is used for find the Entity.
+Refer to persistentContainer from appdelegate

       b.
-NSManagedObject will create new object in the Entity.

-      c. save() method is used for save the context.
+Create the context from persistentContainer

+      c.
+Create an entity with UserDetail

+      d.
+Create new record with this User Entity

+      e.
+Set values for the records for each key

 2. Fetch

+      a.
+Prepare the request of type NSFetchRequest for the entity (UserDetail)

+      b.
+If required use predicate for filter data

+      c.
+Fetch the result from context in the form of array of [NSManagedObject]

+      d.
+Iterate through an array to get value for the specific key